Family genetics may hold key to bladder pain mystery

 Summary

-This study aims to find genetic factors that may cause interstitial cystitis (also called bladder pain syndrome), a condition with no known cause or cure.
+This study aims to find genetic factors that may cause interstitial cystitis (also called bladder pain syndrome).
 Researchers are collecting blood or saliva samples and medical information from 1,000 people with the condition and their family members across North America.
-No travel to Boston is needed.
-The study does not test any treatment—it only observes and analyzes DNA to better understand the disease.
+No treatment is given; the goal is to better understand what causes the disease.

 Get updates